Dr Susana Banerjee, Gynaecological Cancers (Systemic Therapy and Clinical Trials) Team

 We work closely with the Drug Development Unit to help take early-phase clinical trials to phase II stage in gynaecological cancers.
-An example is the OCTOPUS trial (Chief Investigator Dr Susana Banerjee) – a multicentre, randomised, phase II umbrella trial of weekly Paclitaxel +/- novel agents in platinum-resistant ovarian cancer (AZD2014, dual mTORC1/2 inhibitor), which was developed from the success of the phase I TAX-TORC trial (Dr Udai Banerji).
+An example is the OCTOPUS trial (Chief Investigator Dr Susana Banerjee) – a multicentre, randomised, phase II umbrella trial of weekly Paclitaxel +/- novel agents in platinum-resistant ovarian cancer (vistusertib, dual mTORC1/2 inhibitor), presented at ESMO 2019.
+The translational research collaboration is with Professor Udai Banerji (ICR) and Professor Iain McNeish (Imperial).

 The CORAL trial is the first clinical trial of abiraterone in ovarian cancer.
 This multicentre study, run through the ICR Clinical Trials and Statistics Unit, was presented as a late-breaking abstract oral presentation at the European Society for Medical Oncology 2016.
 The translational research work is in collaboration with Professor Mitch Dowsett and Dr Gert Attard.

 The ATARI trial (ICR-sponsored) is an international (ENGOT/GCIG/NCRI led), multi-centre proof of concept study in clear cell carcinoma and other rare gynaecological cancers based on preclinical studies from Professor Chris Lord’s team.
 It is the first trial selecting treatment (ATR inhibitor (AZD6738) alone or in combination with the PARP inhibitor, olaparib) based on ARID1A status.
 This trial will also open in France and Canada.
 The translational programme led by Professor Chris Lord and Dr Rachael Natrajan's teams includes the Centre for Molecular Pathology and Royal Marsden Gynaecology Unit Pathology teams.